Call Us for a Free Consultation

 Arrest and Booking

-During the booking process, the police will take your personal information, fingerprints, and photographs.
-Depending on the charges and your criminal history, you may be held in jail until your first hearing or released on bail.
-Bail allows you to remain free while awaiting trial, although you must adhere to certain conditions set by the court.
-The government considers factors such as the severity of the alleged offense and whether you're viewed as a potential threat to victims, other people, or the community.
+During the booking process, your personal information, fingerprints, and photos are collected.
+Depending on the charges and your history, you may be held in jail or released on bail, which allows you to remain free while awaiting trial under court conditions.

 Arraignment: Entering Your Plea